triton-inference-server/server/docs/model_repository.rst

 ^^^^^^^^^^^^^^^^^

 TensorFlow saves trained models in one of two ways: *GraphDef* or *SavedModel*.
-The inference server supports both formats.
+Triton supports both formats.
 Once you have a trained model in TensorFlow, you can save it as a GraphDef directly or convert it to a GraphDef by using a script like `freeze_graph.py
 <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py>`_,
 or save it as a SavedModel using a `SavedModelBuilder
 <https://www.tensorflow.org/serving/serving_basic>`_ or